DeforaOS/libc/README.md

 --------------------

 Official releases of DeforaOS libc ship with Makefiles fitting BSD- and Linux-based platforms by default.
-The Makefiles are generated with the `configure` tool from the DeforaOS configure project, found at
+The Makefiles are generated with `configure(1)` from the DeforaOS configure project, found at
 <http://www.defora.org/os/project/16/configure>.

 This tool is necessary to generate Makefiles for other platforms (including